crownstone/crownstone-sdk/REST_API.md

 The crownstone rest api is running on heroku and is available at https://cloud.crownstone.rocks.
 The base url for the rest api is `https://cloud.crownstone.rocks/api`.
 The endpoints are then appended to the base url.
 E.g.
-`POST /users/login` becomes `POST https://cloud.crownstone.rocks/api/users/login`
+`POST /users/login` becomes `POST https://cloud.crownstone.rocks/api/users/login`.
+Manually login through: https://cloud.crownstone.rocks/.

 An overview of the available endpoints can be found at https://cloud.crownstone.rocks/explorer/.
 The endpoints describe the parameters as well as the responses.
 An example of the Stone endpoint (see below) can be seen here: